taey16/taey16.github.io/_posts/2023-05-01-[-Generative-models-Diffusion]-Dataset-Generation-for-Recognition.md

 #### Latent Diffsion Models (LDMs)
-The dimensionality of the random variable, $$ x_0 $$ is the same as the resolution of a generated image in common, .e.g., $$ x_0 \in \mathbb{R}^{3 \times 256 \times 256} $$.
+The dimensionality of the random variable, $$ x_0 $$ is the same as the resolution of a generated image, .e.g., $$ x_0 \in \mathbb{R}^{3 \times 256 \times 256} $$.
 Such a high dimensional space yields in difficulties to scaling up.
 To resolve this, the authors of Stable-Diffusion introduce a pretrained encoder-decoder architecture.
-Specifically, a sample of $$ x_0 $$ is first pass through the encoder,
+Specifically, a sample of $$ x_0 $$ is first pass through the pretrained encoder,

 $$
     f_{\text{enc}}: \mathbb{R}^{C \times H \times W} \mapsto \mathbb{R}^{C \times H^{\prime} \times W^{\prime}}, \text{where } H \gg H^{\prime}, W \gg W^{\prime},